vik-s/quartz/content/projects/writing/long form/What is Envelope Tracking in a Power Amplifier?.md

 tags:
   - circuit
 project: substack
-date_published:
+date_published: 2023-12-31
-status: wip
+status: 🟢
-final title:
+final title: Envelope tracking for efficient power amplifiers
 ---
 Envelope Tracking is a rather recent technology that has made our phones run cooler and batteries last longer.
 In this article, you will learn the basics of Envelope Tracking: how it works and what the challenges are.